OCHA-DAP/pa-anticipatory-action/analyses/eth/notebooks/exploration/eth_ndvi.md

 Three open questions:
 - Do we think the map at admin3 level will have added value for the HNO?
 - Should we use the NDVI of 1-10 Dec 2021 or 1-10 Jan 2022?
 - Is the median the most appropiate method of aggregation?
+Discussed with Seth and we think it is

 ```python
 %load_ext autoreload